 7. Multi-Compartment Trays

-Ideal for bento, cafeteria, or airline service, these trays help separate wet and dry foods.
-Often made with molded fiber, they reduce packaging complexity.
+Ideal for bento meals, cafeterias, airlines, school lunches, and ready-meal programs, these trays help separate wet and dry foods.
+Often made with molded fiber or cornstarch-based materials, they reduce the need for multiple packaging pieces.

 Material: Bagasse or cornstarch